lewisbennett/dialog-messaging/src/DialogMessaging.MvvmCross/README.md

 # DialogMessaging.MvvmCross

-DialogMessaging.MvvmCross is a cross platform, customizable dialog messaging service, compatible MvvmCross for Xamarin.Android and Xamarin.iOS.
+DialogMessaging.MvvmCross is a cross platform, customizable dialog messaging service, compatible with MvvmCross for Xamarin.Android and Xamarin.iOS.

 ## Getting started